studybug/Basic-Blockchain-Example/README.md

 # Basic-Blockchain-Example
-Blockchain made with the help of codecademy.com
+Blockchain on local computer made with the help of codecademy.com and with python script